-Jennie-O Turkey Store, Inc., a subsidiary of Hormel Foods Corporation, will pay nearly $492K and extend 53 employment offers to resolve hiring discrimination allegations.
+Jennie-O Turkey Store, Incorporated (a subsidiary of Hormel Foods Corporation), will pay nearly $492K and extend 53 employment offers to resolve hiring discrimination allegations.
 An audit at the company’s Willmar, Minnesota facility by the Office of Federal Contract Compliance Programs (OFCCP) found that Jennie-O Turkey had used discriminatory hiring practices that adversely impacted 339 female applicants applying for laborer positions.
-The company has denied the allegations but has agreed to the terms set in a consent decree.
+The company agreed to the terms set in a consent decree but denied the allegations.

 Consent Decree Terms & OFCCP Findings